-Uninsured and underinsured accident coverage is required in the State of New Mexico as well as many other states.
 Uninsured or underinsured motorist protection applies if the at-fault driver has no liability insurance following an accident.
-Uninsured motorist protection applies if the driver who caused the accident does not have enough liability insurance to cover all of the damages that were created as a result of the accident.
-Uninsured and underinsured bodily injury coverage will provide payment for medical bills and prescriptions, lost wages due to time missed from work, future medical bills, pain and suffering, and mental anguish up to the uninsured or underinsured bodily injury policy limits.
+Underinsured motorist protection applies when the at-fault driver does not have enough insurance to cover all the damages he caused.
+This coverage will provide payment for medical bills and prescriptions, lost wages due to time missed from work, future medical bills, pain and suffering, and mental anguish up to the bodily injury policy limits.

 Uninsured Motorists in Albuquerque

 Motorists in New Mexico must carry a minimum amount of insurance for bodily injury and property damage in an accident.
 Although these terms can vary from state to state, in New Mexico the amounts are firm and enforceable.
 Those minimum insurance amount coverages are as follows:

 - $25,000 per person for bodily injury or death;

 - $50,000 per accident for bodily injury or death; and